h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/pojo/FinancialDevice.rst

 .. java:method:: public String getFirmwareNameVersion()
    :outertype: FinancialDevice

-   Gets the firmware name version.
+   Gets a string with the firmware name and version.

    :return: the firmware name and version concatenated